KuntaWasonga/alx-low_level_programming/0x09-static_libraries/README.md

-This contains files on static libraries
+This contains files for static libraries